If you're running Hecatomb on a HPC cluster, we absolutely recommend setting up a Snakemake profile.

 Database location

 The databases are large (~55 GB) and if your Hecatomb installation is on a partition with limited on space, you might want to specify a new location to house the database files.
-By default, this config setting is blank and the pipeline will use the install location (hecatomb/databases/).
-You can specify the directory in the Hecatomb config file (hecatomb/snakemake/config/config.yaml) under Databases:, e.g:
+By default, this config setting is blank and the pipeline will use the install location.
+You can specify the directory in the Hecatomb system config file under args: databases:, e.g:

 and rerun the installation